 The hotel faced tragedy in 1878, 1880 and 1882 with the deaths of a worker (1878), the wife of the publican at the time in the Edward River (1880) and the possible murder of a man at the rear of the hotel in 1882 all three could make the hotel seem haunted.

 Mr H. Hawkins brought the hotel for £425 in late August 1887.

-In 1888, a destructive fire brought a narrow escape for Mrs Austin and children.
+In 1888, a destructive fire at the hotel could of brought more tragedy had it not been for a narrow escape from the fire by Mrs Austin and children.

 1901 Mr John Kelly as auctioneer leased the hotel to Harry Trist for a term of 5 years as well as selling the furniture and effects, goodwill and stock in trade to Mr Trist.